violet-eco/violet-eco.github.io/docs/features/crashsave.md

 # Crash saves

-Crash saves are a crucial feature in Violet that helps prevent data loss caused by system crashes or unexpected terminations.
+Violet has crash saves as a standard feature to prevent data loss due to system failures or unexpected terminations.
+When misfortunes occur, such as power outages, crashes or unexpected shutdowns, Violet's crash save system protects Violetians' work and progress.

 - [Crash saves](#crash-saves)
   - [Signal and Response Mechanism](#signal-and-response-mechanism)